FLEX (satellite)

-The FLuorescence EXplorer (FLEX) is a planned mission by the European Space Agency to launch a satellite to monitor the global steady-state chlorophyll fluorescence in terrestrial vegetation.
-FLEX was selected for funding on 19 November 2015 and will be launched on a Vega C rocket from Guiana Space Centre in mid-2026 together with another Earth-observing satellite, ALTIUS.
+The FLuorescence EXplorer (FLEX) is a satellite developed by the European Space Agency (ESA) for monitoring the global steady-state chlorophyll fluorescence in terrestrial vegetation.
+FLEX is the eighth mission in the Earth Explorer series of Earth observation satellites, part of ESA's FutureEO programme.
+The mission was selected for funding in November 2015 and was launched on a Vega C rocket from Guiana Space Centre on 15 September 2026 together with another European Earth observation satellite, Sentinel-3C.

-Overview
+Science

-The FLuorescence EXplorer (FLEX) mission is the eighth mission in the Earth Explorer programme, (part of ESA's Living Planet Programme).
-It comprises a satellite for the global monitoring of steady-state chlorophyll fluorescence in terrestrial vegetation.
-Leaf photosynthesis releases energy not required in the biochemical process in the form of light in wavelength between 640 and 800 nanometres.

-After more than 70 years of basic and applied research in chlorophyll fluorescence, it is now established that fluorescence is a sensitive indicator of photosynthesis in both healthy and physiologically perturbed vegetation that can be used to monitor croplands and forests.
+The mission's goal is global monitoring of steady-state chlorophyll fluorescence in terrestrial vegetation.
+Leaf photosynthesis releases energy not required in the biochemical process in the form of light in wavelength between 640 and 800 nm.
+Fluorescence is a sensitive indicator of photosynthesis in both healthy and physiologically perturbed vegetation that can be used to monitor croplands and forests.

-Fluorescence is a powerful non-invasive tool to track the status, resilience, and recovery of photochemical processes, and provides important information on overall photosynthetic performance with implications for related carbon sequestration.
-The early responsiveness of fluorescence to atmospheric, soil and plant water balance, as well as to atmospheric chemistry and human intervention in land usage, makes it a useful biological indicator in improving the understanding of Earth system dynamics.
+Fluorescence provides information on overall photosynthetic performance with implications for related carbon sequestration.
+The responsiveness of fluorescence to atmospheric, soil and plant water balance, as well as to atmospheric chemistry and human intervention in land usage, makes it a useful biological indicator in improving the understanding of Earth system dynamics.

-FLEX will encompass a three-instrument array for measurement of the interrelated features of fluorescence, hyperspectral reflectance, and canopy temperature.